Main-Ahmed-Sameh/C-OOP-Projects/README.md

 Through these projects, you will find concrete examples of how these concepts interoperate to build modular, flexible, and maintainable C++ applications.

+---

+## 🔧 Key C++ Features in Practice

+Beyond the four main OOP pillars, these projects also demonstrate the practical application of other crucial C++ concepts.
+You'll find specific examples of:

+* **Dynamic Memory Management:** See *how* and *why* dynamic memory is used.
+The projects show the application of raw pointers, the `new` keyword for allocating objects on the heap, and the `delete` keyword to ensure proper cleanup and prevent memory leaks.
+* **Pointers and References:** Understand how pointers and references are used to pass objects efficiently, implement polymorphism, and manage dynamically allocated data.
+---

 ## 🧠 Learn from the Process

 This repository values the process as much as the product.
 Beyond just the final source code, each project folder includes images documenting the **ideation and brainstorming process**.
 This behind-the-scenes look is intended to show the planning, whiteboarding, and design decisions that led to the final structure.

 The goal is to provide a complete "from scratch" guide.
-New developers are encouraged to **fork this repo**, review the planning materials,and then challenge themselves to build the project before comparing it with the final solution.
+New developers are encouraged to **fork this repo**, review the planning materials, and then challenge themselves to build the project before comparing it with the final solution.
 This active-learning approach is highly recommended for building deep comprehension.

+---

 ## 🤝 Contributions